zoltraks/java-file-rotate/README.md

     -d, --directory  Destination directory for moved file (interpolated) -f, --format     Custom filename format (interpolated)
-    -r, --relative   Use destination directory relative to file location -m, --modified   Use file last modification time for DATE/TIME placeholders -a, --accesssed  Use file last accessed time for DATE/TIME placeholders -V, --version    Print version information
+    -r, --relative   Use destination directory relative to file location -k, --keep       Keep original file name if it not exists in destination directory -m, --modified   Use file last modification time for DATE/TIME placeholders -a, --accesssed  Use file last accessed time for DATE/TIME placeholders -p, --pretend    Only print what is going to happen -V, --version    Print version information
     -h, --help       Print this screen